edwarddistel/yahoo-fantasy-baseball-reader/README.md

     - `TEAM`: This is your team number.
         - Just log into the Yahoo Fantasy Baseball website, click on "My Team", then check the URL to see what team number you are.
 Usually 1-8
     - `AUTH_FILE`: Where to store the credentials.
 Can be anything you want.
+    - `FREE_AGENTS`: How many "pages" of free agents to request from Yahoo, 25 at a time.
+E.g. 0 = first 25 free agents by rank in the league, 1 = 50, 2 = 75, etc.

 ## Usage
 ### Run the app